-• From the standpoint of fairness of the review process, JSPS verifies and analyzes, for both document reviews and panel reviews, matters such as whether any favors are dispensed and whether reviews are conducted in accordance with the review rules.
-As a result of this verification process, if any review committee member is found to be dispensing favors or to have conducted reviews not in accordance with the review rules, such findings will be taken into account appropriately when selecting the reviewers for the next fiscal year and beyond.
+• From the standpoint of ensuring fairness of the review process, JSPS verifies and analyzes matters such as whether any favors are dispensed and whether reviews are conducted in accordance with the review rules.
+As a result of this verification process, if any review committee member is found to be dispensing favors or to have conducted reviews not in accordance with the review rules, such findings will be taken into account appropriately, for example by excluding such a review committee member when selecting the reviewers for the next fiscal year and beyond.